ssmirr/appdev-chapters/routing.md

 Our users place **requests** by visiting URLs in our app.
 In order to respond to requests _dynamically_ (as opposed to sending back _static_, unchanging pages of HTML), we need to **route** each request to a Ruby method that can do the desired work (reading from an API, picking a random number, CRUDing from the database, etc) and then send back the output (formatted in HTML[^jsonapi]).

 [^jsonapi]: The format of the response could also be JSON, PDF, CSV, XML, or others — and we can offer multiple formats at once.
-If we wanted to add an iPhone or Android app, for example, we would add a second format — JSON — and then let the native app read that API endpoint.
+If we wanted to add an iPhone or Android app, for example, we would add a second format — JSON — and then let the native app read our API.

 Our apps are essentially defined by the list of URLs that we allow users to visit, and for which we provide responses.
 We keep this list of URLs in one _very_ important file: `config/routes.rb`.